wkumari/draft-wkumari-dnsop-alt-tld/README.md

    This document uses ".alt" for the pseudo-TLD in the presentation format for the DNS, corresponding to a 0x03616c7400 suffix in DNS wire format.
-The presentation and on-the-wire formats for non-DNS protocols might be different.
+The on-the-wire formats for non-DNS protocols might be different.

    Because names beneath .alt are in an alternative namespace, they have no significance in the regular DNS context.
 DNS stub and recursive